| Thousands of 5-Star Reviews

 • Keep your credit usage as low as possible

 While credit scores are important, there are other factors lenders can evaluate when qualifying you for a recent credit event loan instead of a traditional mortgage.
-Other determining factors in your loan terms may include the size of your down payment, your personal savings, steady employment history, or even a proven record of making timely rent payments.
+Other determining factors in your loan terms may include:

 Here are some common ways bad credit can impact your loan terms: